Thank you for contacting

 Bonus Depreciation Rules Now in Effect

-Bonus depreciation allows businesses to deduct a large portion of the cost of qualified property in the year it is placed in service rather than spreading deductions over several years.
-The Tax Cuts and Jobs Act temporarily expanded this provision, allowing full expensing for eligible assets placed in service between late 2017 and the end of 2022.
+Bonus depreciation allows businesses to deduct the full cost of qualified property in the year it is placed in service, rather than spreading deductions over several years.
+The Tax Cuts and Jobs Act originally expanded this provision, allowing full expensing for eligible assets placed in service between late 2017 and the end of 2022, after which the deduction began phasing down annually.

 Property That May Qualify